craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Priority: High

+0. "symbolFlowInfo"

+    0. Will eventually replace `mrState.declaredTypes`, `inferStatus.declareTypes` `refTypesType.leaf.declaredTypes` with `symbolFlowInfo.effectiveDeclaredType`.
+This will be used in loops to maintain complexity parity with existing code loop behavior.

+    0. Have already added to `VariableDeclaration` (but not using).
+Still need to add to `mrNarrowTypesByBinaryExpresionAssign` and `mrNarrowTypesByPropertyAccessExpression`,

+0. "actualDeclaredType"

+    0. See Done/"actualDeclaredType".
+Add "actualDeclaredType" to `symbolFlowInfoMap`.
+    0. When inside a loop, flow type should be widened instead of becoming union of literals.
+Outside of loops, might be OK to remain a literal.

 0. A plan to limit unnecesary re-computations without buffering whole copies of the symbol table per group.

     0. For each group, in the grouping stage construct a symbol to type map: `rhsSymbolToTypeMap` for the input types, with initial type value set to never.
 Before re-computing the group, check input symbol table against `rhsSymbolToTypeMap`, and if for each symbol in `rhsSymbolToTypeMap` the types in the input symbol table are equal, the re-computation can be skipped.
 Otherwise, update the value of `rhsSymbolToTypeMap` to union the input type before recomputation.

     0. For each group, in the grouping stage construct a symbol to node map: `lhsSymbolToTypeMap` for the output types, with intial type value set to never.
 In case the re-computation of the group is skipped, then the group re-computation effect can be replaced by, for each `lhsSymbolToTypeMap` symbol, update the value in the symbol table by the value in `lhsSymbolToTypeMap`.
+Output types occur under 'truthy' and 'falsy' members for if and loop groups.

     0. This plan does not decrease the number of times a group is accessed, so it does not decrease e.g., the number of loop iterations, or prevent descending an if statement, even if all the enclosed groups will not be re-computed.
 In order to achieve that level of efficiency, the enclosed groups maps could be merged a single map for the enclosing group.
 This is a separate dev step.

+    0. If more symbols than are actually involved get extracted during grouping that's ok.
+Just have to make sure all those involved are gotten.